“The car that made good in a day” at the 1911 Indianapolis 500. This car was restored by our Curator Kevin Kelly.

-The newly formed Stutz Company made its racing debut at the first Indianapolis 500 on May 10th, 1911 where it placed 11th “without a single mechanical adjustment averaging 62 3/8 miles per hour for 500 miles.”
+he newly formed Stutz Company made its racing debut at the first Indianapolis 500 on May 10th, 1911 where it placed 11th “without a single mechanical adjustment averaging 62 3/8 miles per hour for 500 miles.”
 Proud of this achievement their slogan “the car that made good for a day” lasted for several years.
-Their subsequent racing record was dramatic and in 1911 and 1912 they performed well in many of the numerous races held at Fairmount Park, Santa Monica, Bakersfield, San Jose, Belmont Park, Elgin, Brighton Beach and the Vanderbilt Cup to mention just a few.
-They placed 4th and 6th in the 1912 Indianapolis as well.
+Their subsequent racing record was dramatic and in 1911 and 1912 they performed well in many of the many races held at Fairmount Park, Santa Monica, Bakersfield, San Jose, Belmont Park, Elgin, Brighton Beach and the Vanderbilt Cup to mention just a few.
+They placed 4th and 6th in the 1912 Indianapolis.
 Initially powered by a 50 horsepower Wisconsin engine in 1913 they introduced a bigger six-cylinder motor, but this was not competitive.

 The early history of this car is based around racing automotive pioneer Addison Brown.
 Born of a distinguished Eastern family, when he finished at Choate his father bought him a seat on the New York Stock Exchange after which he went West to an agricultural school in Davis, California.
 He sold his seat on the stock exchange and settled down to racing cars and gold mining.
 Subsequently it appears that he did not do much as far as income-producing work was concerned, but he enjoyed fishing, hunting, and ultimately spent time with his best friend’s son, Franklin Nordhoff Jr., (who supplied this biography).
 During his mining days he had a mill in Luning Nevada, where he kept many of his cars.
 It is known that his brother was a Stutz dealer in Santa Monica and this is apparently where he obtained many of his racing cars after they were no longer useful.